jnsmelinda/Code-Refactor/README.md

 * background image moved from css to html with background calls assigned
 * removing float-left and float-right classees
 * removing online-reputation-management and social-media-marketing id-s
+* benefits section compacted and benefit-brand, benefit-lead and benefit-cost classes removed